kig/rdma-pipe/README.md

 5.3 GB/s file copy from ext4 RAID-10 to ZFS page cache across two Mellanox ConnectX-3 adapters.

-3.7 GB/s file copy from page cache to ext4 RAID-10 (the hardware and filesystem can do 10+ GB/s, still ways to go).
+3.7 GB/s file copy from page cache to ext4 RAID-10.

 # What's in the box